fieldtrip/website/tutorial/mvpa_light.md

 Let us unpack this:

-- `cfg.method = 'mvpa'` indicates that we want to perform multivariate pattern analysis using [MVPA-Light](https://github.com/treder/MVPA-Light). classification is performed for every time point (see section _Classification across time_).
+- `cfg.method = 'mvpa'` indicates that we want to perform multivariate pattern analysis using [MVPA-Light](https://github.com/treder/MVPA-Light).
+Classification is performed for every time point (see section _Classification across time_).
 - `cfg.latency` restricts the classification analysis to a specific time window (here 0.5-0.7s).
 - `cfg.avgovertime` specifies whether the activity in latency window should be averaged prior to classification.
 - `cfg.design` specifies the vector of _class labels_.
 Class labels indicate which class (or experimental condition) trials belong to.
 The task of the classifier is to predict these class labels given the data.
 To this end, we create a vector with _1_'s for the trials belonging to class 1, _2_'s for trials belonging to class 2, and so on.
 The [MEG-language dataset](/faq/what_types_of_datasets_and_their_respective_analyses_are_used_on_fieldtrip),